arashikou/exper3-2014/README.md

 Like Ludum Dare, EXPER3 has a theme that the games must adhere to.
 That theme is **power**.
 How I interpret that is up to me.
 I'm trying to make sure I interpret it differently in each game as a creative challenge.

 EXPER3 also has an unofficial second theme.
 That theme is **moose**.
-This isn't actually a rule Amy set, but the fake newspaper she wrote as part of my birthday present needed some space-filler, so she created a second story about the global moose market.
-It was Amy writing comedy at her best and very funny.
+This isn't actually a rule Amy set, but the fake newspaper she wrote as part of my birthday present needed some space-filler, and the software she was using filled it in with a second story about the global moose market.
+It was very funny and left an impression on the people at my birthday party.
 It just seems appropriate to include moose in EXPER3 in some capacity.

 # What Tools Are You Using?